Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 Active Tracing adheres to OpenTelemetry naming conventions for spans and attributes, wherever possible, ensuring consistency and interoperability.

 ## Key highlights

 - Traces can be generated for a service or per route
 - Refined traces can be generated for all requests matching a sampling criteria
 - Samplign criteria can be defined with simple expressions language ex: http.method == "GET"
 - Trace sessions are retained for upto 7 days
+- Traces can be visualized in Konnect's built in trace viewer

 Although active tracing is desinged to be as a debug and troubleshooting tool, it can unlock in-depth insights into the API traffic and serve as a monitoring and observability tool.
 Under normal conditions, active tracing adds negligible latency.
 However, under heavy loads, it may affect the throughput.

+## Reading traces in Konnect trace viewer

+Traces captured in an active tracing session can be visualized in Konnect's built-in trace viewer.
+The trace viewer displays a **Summary** view and a **Trace** view.
+You can gain instant insights with the summary view while the trace view will help you dive deeper.

+### Summary view

+Summary view helps you visualize the entire API request-response flow in a single glance.
+This view provides a concise overview of critical metrics and a transaction map.
+The transaction map includes the plugins executed by kong on both the request and the response along with the times spent in each phase.
+Use summary view to quickly understand the end-to-end API flow, identify performance bottlenecks, and optimize your API strategy.

+### Trace view

+The trace view gives you unparalleled visibility into Kong's internal workings.
+This defailed view breaks down into individual spans providing a comprehensive understanding of:
+- Kong's internal proesses and phases
+- Plugin execution and performance
+- Request and Resposne handling

+Use trace view to troubleshoot issues, optimize performance, and refine your configuration.

 ## Get started with tracing